-Relatively unknown to North American horse lovers, the Ardennes horse is an ancient breed of European draft horse that is distinctly different from other heavy horses of its caliber.
+Relatively unknown to North American horse lovers, the Ardennes horse (AKA Ardennais) is an ancient breed of European draft horse that is distinctly different from other heavy horses of its caliber.
 It’s been around for 2,000 years, and its history is marked by war, political influence, reverence, and overall admiration.
 With their heavily muscled bodies, impressive strength, extreme hardiness, and gentle demeanor, the Ardennes is an instant favorite for anyone who has the chance to see one up close.

 Check out these facts about the Ardennes horse to learn exactly why they’re so special.